Australia shares end marginally lower; NZ up

 (Updates to close)

-June 27 Australian shares trimmed early losses to end marginally lower on Tuesday, ending three sessions of gains.
+June 27 (Reuters) - Australian shares trimmed early losses to end marginally lower on Tuesday, ending three sessions of gains.

 Consumer staples and healthcare weighed on the index while gains on the financials sector cushioned overall losses.